M-Hamid-Saeed/M-Hamid-Saeed/README.md

 - **Game Development Internship at Tribech Solutions (July - August 2023)**
   - Worked as a Hypercasual Game Developer, gaining hands-on experience in game design, development, and debugging.
-  - Collaborated with a talented team to create engaging and visually appealing games.
   - Learned valuable insights into the game development industry.

 - **Mindstorm Online Summer Program (June-August 2023)**